Asthma Care Services in Atlanta

 6 types of asthma and how they're treated

 There are many types of asthma, and treatment depends on which of the main 6 types of asthma you may have.
-Your doctor will perform tests to find out what treatment for your type of asthma is best for you.
+Your allergy doctor will perform tests to find out what treatment for your type of asthma is best for you.
 The distinct types of asthma include:

 - Asthma without Allergies – Some people experience asthma that is triggered by an upper respiratory infection like a cold or flu.
 This type of asthma occurs over a brief period of about 10-14 days.